bbgdzxng1/interlace-detection-test-patterns/README.md

 - [ ] Add gnuplot graphs to plot csv/tsv to svg.
 - [ ] Investigate audio frame_size.
 - [ ] Add a Github release(s) of output media.
-- [ ] If someone wants to add PAL / 625 / 576 outputs they are welcome.
+- [ ] Pull requests for producing PAL / 625 / 576 outputs are welcome.
 - [ ] mediainfo has separate fields for "FrameRate_Original" and "FrameRate" - although I have not yet got DGPulldown to trigger this behavior.
 Needs further digging.
 - [x] Overlay the names of the test cases into each video.
 - [x] Add a separate progressive function.